opalj/java-bytecode-disassembler/README.md

 ```

 ## Latest Changes
+* v0.12.4 - Fix: Methods from the JDK can be displayed in 3-Address-Code now
 * v0.12.3 - Fix: Bug fixes of issues mentioned below
     * 3-Address-Code wasn't displayed for several classes.
     * If the jar file had spaces, 3-Address-Code for methods wasn't displayed.